 LaunchOtherApp request returns an error, which should be handled appropriately in your code.
 If the user does own the app, after receiving the notification that the target app was launched successfully, you must quit the originating app yourself before the target app can continue.

-If the user is on Quest, and the user does not own the app, or has not downloaded the app, they will be directed to the product information page in the Oculus store where they can purchase and download the app.
+If the user is on a Quest or Quest 2 device, and the user does not own the app, or has not downloaded the app, they will be directed to the product information page in the Oculus store where they can purchase and download the app.